Monday, February 22, 2010

 A: Ditto initial Luxembourgish misgivings.
 Makes me think of Ich Troje, right down to the delivery.
 Why do all these would-be anthems employ so much echo?

 V: A triumph of mascara, mauve lapels and cans and cans of hairspray.
-As late ’80s anthems go this doesn’t sound too bad, and Thomas makes a solid go of it.
+As late ’80s anthems go, this doesn’t sound too bad.
+Thomas makes a decent fist of it.

 14 Finland